Skiing on Cascade mountains, Wisconsin

 My left show was lose.
 At Ski Brule I got 9.5 shoe which was perfect.
 But here, they had no 9.5 and 9 was a little lose and 8 was too tight.
 After some time on the slope I had to return and get another 9 which was slightly better.

 Cascade Mountain was different compared to Ski Brule.
-At Cascade, I could try a lot of combinations such as start on blue, get onto green and go down bunny hills etc. I covered everything to the left of Upper North Wall and Mogul Monster. once we went almost till the edge where Mogul starts and came back terrified! :D
+At Cascade, I could try a lot of combinations such as start on blue, get onto green and go down bunny hills etc. I covered everything to the left of Upper North Wall and Mogul Monster.
+Once we went almost till the edge where Mogul starts and came back terrified! 😁

 Lobo(Cascade Mountain)